 Some of your team members may respond in a combative way or make false statements in an effort to appease the customer.
 They may lack the proper soft skills and on-the-fly cognitive abilities to actively address each potential situation in the most effective manner possible.

 In the process, they may disclose confidential information, make promises that cannot be kept or fail to provide essential disclosures to customers.
 These are legal compliance issues, and they also impact the quality of the caller’s experience.
 However, hiring more quality control professionals is not a cost-effective way to provide your team with the support and oversight needed.

 The ideal solution to address all of these issues is to monitor every call and to provide training and support in real-time.
 This ideal solution is unfortunately impractical using traditional manpower.
-However, A.I. technology is now available to coach your team through every call.
+However, A.I. technology call quality monitoring solutions are now available to coach your team through every call.
 By doing so, calls are handled appropriately and effectively.
 A.I. can now examine each call and alert reps if they deviate from pre-approved call quality parameters, alerting them in the moment, when there is still an opportunity to save the conversation.

 Each call is a potential learning opportunity that enables your team to learn valuable strategies and techniques.
 Through A.I. and real-time voice analytics or real-time speech analytics, your business can take advantage of these benefits without having to invest in additional manpower.
 More than that, your team will not feel stressed by the constant oversight of a hovering manager.

 The benefits of using A.I. technology for support and training are incredible.
 They improve work activities at the individual level and results at the corporate level.
 These benefits include: